 • When choosing a home, it’s a good idea to opt for enclosed neighbourhoods or security villages, apartments with gated security, or areas with effective neighbourhood watches

-• The vast majority of South African properties have burglar bars installed on windows and safety gates on external doors.
-Sliding doors are sometimes overlooked by property owners in this respect, but it's important that they are fitted with safety gates too, as they are particularly vulnerable potential entry points.
+• Most South African properties have burglar bars installed on windows and safety gates on external doors.
+Property owners sometimes overlook sliding doors in this respect, but they must also be fitted with safety gates, as they are potentially particularly vulnerable entry points.
 Burglars have also been known to get through even the smallest of windows, so tiny, innocuous-looking windows should also have burglar bars.

 • Extra precautions such as perimeter walls, guard dogs and electric fencing can make the property more secure and are good to have, but aren’t absolutely essential

-• A common complaint is that police response is too slow, so expats should consider using private security companies with armed response units capable of responding to emergencies
+• A common complaint is that police response is too slow, so you should consider using private security companies with armed response units capable of responding to emergencies

 Public transport safety in South Africa

 A lack of safe public transport in South Africa poses a frustrating challenge.
-Minibus taxis, trains and even certain buses are especially vulnerable to pickpocketing and muggings.
-Consulting trusted locals, such as friends or co-workers, on the safest mode of transport in the area is recommended.
+Minibus taxis, trains, and even certain buses are especially vulnerable to pickpocketing and muggings.
+It is recommended that you consult trusted locals, such as friends or co-workers, on the safest mode of transport in the area.

 There are no underground trains, but the speedy Gautrain operating between Johannesburg and Pretoria provides a safe and effective means of travel, although it is somewhat expensive.
-The MyCiTi bus services in Cape Town are also widely regarded as a safe option, but valuables should still be kept out of sight and caution is advisable at night, especially when travelling alone.
+The MyCiTi bus services in Cape Town are also widely regarded as a safe option.
+Still, valuables should still be kept out of sight, and caution is advisable at night, especially when travelling alone.

 Road safety in South Africa

 Road safety in South Africa is an ongoing concern.
 Reckless driving, especially by minibus taxis, is the cause of many accidents.
-Expats in South Africa should drive defensively and be sure to obey the rules of the road and constantly be aware of their surroundings, especially at night.
+You should drive defensively, obey the rules of the road, and maintain constant awareness of your surroundings, especially at night.
 Car doors should be locked and windows rolled up at all times.
 Drivers should also stick to main routes, park in well-lit areas, keep valuables out of sight, and never pick up hitchhikers.

-When parking at night, expats should choose a security-patrolled or well-lit area.
-Informal and formal car guarding services are common in South Africa.
-Should a car guard offer their assistance in keeping watch over the car once it has been parked, it’s accepted practice to pay them some change when returning.
+When parking at night, you should choose a security-patrolled or well-lit area.
+Informal and formal car-guarding services are common in South Africa.
+If a car guard offers to keep watch over the car once it has been parked, it’s accepted practice to pay them some change when returning.

 Political and social unrest in South Africa